JochemTolsma/SNA-4-Social-Scientists/docs/050-Webscraping.md

 #> 9                                                                                                        Trends in ethnic educational inequalities in the Netherlands: a cohort design
 #> 10                                                                                     Does intergenerational social mobility affect antagonistic attitudes towards ethnic minorities?
 #> 11                                   Explaining participation differentials in Dutch higher education: the impact of subjective success probabilities on level choice and field choice
+#> 12                                                       The impact of adolescents' classroom and neighborhood ethnic diversity on same‐and cross‐ethnic friendships within classrooms
-#> 12              Neighbourhood ethnic composition and voting for the radical right in The Netherlands.
+#> 13              Neighbourhood ethnic composition and voting for the radical right in The Netherlands.
 The role of perceived neighbourhood threat and interethnic neighbourhood contact
-#> 13                                                       The impact of adolescents' classroom and neighborhood ethnic diversity on same‐and cross‐ethnic friendships within classrooms
+#> 14                                  Co-occurrence of adverse childhood experiences and its association with family characteristics.
+A latent class analysis with Dutch population data
-#> 14         Losing Wallets, Retaining Trust?
+#> 15         Losing Wallets, Retaining Trust?
 The Relationship Between Ethnic Heterogeneity and Trusting Coethnic and Non-coethnic Neighbours and Non-neighbours to Return a Lost Wallet
-#> 15                                  Co-occurrence of adverse childhood experiences and its association with family characteristics.
-A latent class analysis with Dutch population data
 #> 16                                                 Educational expansion and field of study: trends in the intergenerational transmission of educational inequality in the Netherlands
 #> 17                                                                        Bringing the beneficiary closer: Explanations for volunteering time in Dutch private development initiatives
 #> 18                                                                                                   How friends’ involvement in crime affects the risk of offending and victimization
 #> 19                                                                                           At which geographic scale does ethnic diversity affect intra-neighborhood social capital?
 #> 20                                                                                                              The NEtherlands Longitudinal Lifecourse Study (NELLS, Panel): Codebook
-#> 21                                                                                                                                                          Naar een open samenleving?
+#> 21                                                                               Explaining monetary donations to international development organisations: A factorial survey approach
+#> 22     Onderwijs als nieuwe sociale scheidslijn?
+De gevolgen van onderwijsexpansie voor sociale mobiliteit, de waarde van diploma's en het relatieve belang van opleiding in Nederland
-#> 22                                                                                       How, when and where can spatial segregation induce opinion polarization?
+#> 23                                                                                       How, when and where can spatial segregation induce opinion polarization?
 Two competing models
-#> 23                                                                               Explaining monetary donations to international development organisations: A factorial survey approach
-#> 24     Onderwijs als nieuwe sociale scheidslijn?
-De gevolgen van onderwijsexpansie voor sociale mobiliteit, de waarde van diploma's en het relatieve belang van opleiding in Nederland
-#> 25  Ethnic hostility among ethnic majority and minority groups in the Netherlands: An investigation into the impact of social mobility experiences, the local living environment and …
+#> 24                                                                                                                                                          Naar een open samenleving?
+#> 25                                                    Where does ethnic concentration matter for populist radical right support?
+An analysis of geographical scale and the halo effect
 #> 26                                                                                           Social origin and occupational success at labour market entry in The Netherlands, 1931–80
+#> 27  Ethnic hostility among ethnic majority and minority groups in the Netherlands: an investigation into the impact of social mobility experiences, the local living environment and …
-#> 27                      Perceptions as the crucial link?
+#> 28                      Perceptions as the crucial link?
 The mediating role of neighborhood perceptions in the relationship between the neighborhood context and neighborhood cohesion
-#> 28                                                    Where does ethnic concentration matter for populist radical right support?
-An analysis of geographical scale and the halo effect
-#> 29                                                                                          Explaining natives' interethnic friendship and contact with colleagues in European regions
-#> 30                                                       Combating hooliganism in the Netherlands: An evaluation of measures to combat hooliganism with longitudinal registration data
+#> 29                                                       Combating hooliganism in the Netherlands: An evaluation of measures to combat hooliganism with longitudinal registration data
-#> 31                                                                                       De burger als rechter: een onderzoek naar geprefereerde sancties voor misdrijven in Nederland
+#> 30                                                                                                                     Preferences for work arrangements: A discrete choice experiment
-#> 32      Under what conditions do ethnic minority candidates attract the ethnic minority vote?
+#> 31      Under what conditions do ethnic minority candidates attract the ethnic minority vote?
 How neighbourhood and candidate characteristics affected ethnic affinity voting in the …
-#> 33                                                                                                 Trust and contact in diverse neighbourhoods: An interplay of four ethnicity effects
+#> 32                                                                                                 Trust and contact in diverse neighbourhoods: An interplay of four ethnicity effects
+#> 33                                                                                            Kudos make you run!
+How runners influence each other on the online social network Strava
+#> 34                                                                                          Explaining natives' interethnic friendship and contact with colleagues in European regions
+#> 35                                                                                                                                                               De burger als rechter
+#> 36                                                                                                         Opleiding als sociale scheidslijn.
+Een nieuw perspectief op een oude kloof.
-#> 34       Size is in the eye of the beholder: How differences between neighbourhoods and individuals explain variation in estimations of the ethnic out-group size in the neighbourhood
+#> 37       Size is in the eye of the beholder: How differences between neighbourhoods and individuals explain variation in estimations of the ethnic out-group size in the neighbourhood
-#> 35     De onderwijskansen van allochtone en autochtone Nederlanders vergeleken: Een cohort-design [Ethnic inequality of educational opportunities in the Netherlands: A cohort design]
+#> 38                                                                                          De onderwijskansen van allochtone en autochtone Nederlanders vergeleken: een cohort-design
+#> 39                                                                      Exposure to asylum seekers and changing support for the radical right: A natural experiment in the Netherlands
-#> 36                                                                            Like two peas in a pod?
+#> 40                                                                            Like two peas in a pod?
 Explaining friendship selection processes related to victimization and offending
-#> 37                                                                                        Netherlands Longitudinal Lifecourse Study-NELLS Panel Wave 1 2009 and Wave 2 2013-versie 1.2
+#> 41                                                                                        Netherlands Longitudinal Lifecourse Study-NELLS Panel Wave 1 2009 and Wave 2 2013-versie 1.2
-#> 38                                                                            Aangiftebereidheid: Welke overwegingen spelen een rol bij de beslissing om wel of niet aangifte te doen?
+#> 42                                                                            Aangiftebereidheid: Welke overwegingen spelen een rol bij de beslissing om wel of niet aangifte te doen?
-#> 39                                                                                                                     Preferences for work arrangements: A discrete choice experiment
-#> 40                                                                                                                De aangifte van delicten bij de multichannelstrategie van de politie
-#> 41                                                                                                         Opleiding als sociale scheidslijn.
-Een nieuw perspectief op een oude kloof.
-#> 42                                                                                                                                                   Opleiding als sociale scheidslijn
 #> 43                                                                                                                        Taakstraffen langs de lat: strafopvattingen van Nederlanders
-#> 44                                                                      Exposure to asylum seekers and changing support for the radical right: A natural experiment in the Netherlands
-#> 45                                                                                                                                                      Dader, slachtoffer, of beiden?
-#> 46                                                        Parents, television and children's weight status: On lasting effects of parental television socialization in the Netherlands
-#> 47                                                                                      Vrijheid versus veiligheid: Wie steunt vrijheidsbeperking omwille van veiligheid in Nederland?
-#> 48                                                                                            Kudos make you run!
-How runners influence each other on the online social network Strava
-#> 49                                                                                                                              Running together: How sports partners keep you running
-#> 50                                                                                                    Archeologische verwachtings-en beleidskaart buitengebied gemeente Midden-Drenthe
-#> 51                                                                                                                     Education's impact on explanations of radical right-wing voting
-#> 52                                                                                                       The social outcomes of psychosocial support: A grey literature scoping review
-#> 53                                                                                                                                                               De burger als rechter
-#> 54                                                                                                         Household dysfunction and child development: Do financial resources matter?
-#> 55                                                                                                      Social origin and inequality in educational returns in the Dutch labour market
-#> 56                                                   Integratie en depressie-De relatie tussen sociaal-culturele integratie en depressieklachten bij Turkse en Marokkaanse Nederlander
-#> 57                                                                                                Ontwikkelingen in de maatschappelijke positie van middelbaar opgeleiden in Nederland
-#> 58                                                                                                                                                             Integratie en depressie
-#> 59                                                                       Onderwijsexpansie en opleidingsrichting: Trends in de intergenerationele overdracht van onderwijsongelijkheid
-#> 60                                                                                                             Trends in de opleidingskloof op verschillende maatschappelijke domeinen
-#> 61                                               Similarity and differences in age, gender, ethnicity, and education as explanatory factors of tie loss in the core discussion network
-#> 62                                                                               The Well-Being of Undocumented Migrants in The Netherlands: Learning about Post-Migration Experiences
-#> 63                                                                   Ethnic segregation and spatial patterns of attitudes: studying the link using register data and social simulation
-#> 64                                                                                                             Variation in the educational consequences of parental death and divorce
-#> 65                                                                                                                     VIA pilot participatietraject gemeente Nijmegen: Eindrapportage
-#> 66                                                                                                                     Preferences for work arrangements: A discrete choice experiment
-#> 67                                                          Fairly paid but dissatisfied?
-Determinants of pay fairness and pay satisfaction: Evidence from Germany and the Netherlands
-#> 68                                                                                       In hoeverre verklaart de etnische samenstelling van de buurt de kans om te stemmen op de PVV?
-#> 69                                                                        In de etalage: In hoeverre verklaart de etnische samenstelling van de buurt de kans om te stemmen op de PVV?
-#> 70                                                                                                                                            Family Survey Dutch Population 2017/2018
-#> 71                                                                                   Soort zoekt soort: vriendschapselectieprocessen met betrekking tot slachtofferschap en daderschap
-#> 72                                                                                                                                           Joran Laméris Radboud University Nijmegen
-#> 73                                     Modeling opinion dynamics in a real city: How realistic spatial patterns of demographic attributes affect the emergence of opinion polarization
-#> 74                       Summary of “How, When and Where Can Spatial Segregation Induce Opinion Polarization?
+#> 44                                                                                                                              Running together: How sports partners keep you running
+#> 45                                                                                                             Variation in the educational consequences of parental death and divorce
+#> 46                                                                                                                De aangifte van delicten bij de multichannelstrategie van de politie
+#> 47                                                        Parents, television and children's weight status: On lasting effects of parental television socialization in the Netherlands
+#> 48                                                                                                         Household dysfunction and child development: Do financial resources matter?
+#> 49                                                                                                       The social outcomes of psychosocial support: A grey literature scoping review
+#> 50                                                                                                      Social origin and inequality in educational returns in the Dutch labour market
+#> 51                                                                                        Dader, slachtoffer, of beiden?
+De samenhang tussen daderschap en slachtofferschap onderzocht
+#> 52                                                                                                                     Education's impact on explanations of radical right-wing voting
+#> 53                                                                                                    Archeologische verwachtings-en beleidskaart buitengebied gemeente Midden-Drenthe
+#> 54                                                                                      Vrijheid versus veiligheid: Wie steunt vrijheidsbeperking omwille van veiligheid in Nederland?
+#> 55                                                     Twitter and divides in the Dutch parliament: social and political segregation in the following,@-mentions and retweets networks
+#> 56                                                                                                                                                      Dader, slachtoffer, of beiden?
+#> 57                                               Similarity and differences in age, gender, ethnicity, and education as explanatory factors of tie loss in the core discussion network
+#> 58                                                                               The Well-Being of Undocumented Migrants in The Netherlands: Learning about Post-Migration Experiences
+#> 59                                                   Integratie en depressie-De relatie tussen sociaal-culturele integratie en depressieklachten bij Turkse en Marokkaanse Nederlander
+#> 60                                                                                     A matter of time?
+Gender and ethnic inequality in the academic publishing careers of Dutch PhDs
+#> 61                                                                                                Ontwikkelingen in de maatschappelijke positie van middelbaar opgeleiden in Nederland
+#> 62                                                                                                                                                             Integratie en depressie
+#> 63                                              Size and ethnic homogeneity of extended social networks in the Netherlands: Differences between migrant groups and migrant generations
+#> 64                                                                                                             Trends in de opleidingskloof op verschillende maatschappelijke domeinen
+#> 65                                                                                    The social outcomes of community-based sociotherapy for refugees in nakivale settlements, Uganda
+#> 66                                                                   Ethnic segregation and spatial patterns of attitudes: studying the link using register data and social simulation
+#> 67                                                                                                 SCP, onderzoek liever hoe we kansenongelijkheid in het onderwijs kunnen verminderen
+#> 68                                                                                                                     Sociale scheidslijnen tussen groepen: Wat valt er te verklaren?
+#> 69                                                                                            NEtherlands Longitudinal Lifecourse Study 2022-Versie 1.0 [dataverzameling and codebook]
+#> 70                                                                                                                     VIA pilot participatietraject gemeente Nijmegen: Eindrapportage
+#> 71                                                          Fairly Paid but Dissatisfied?
+Determinants of Pay Fairness and Pay Satisfaction: Evidence from Germany and the Netherlands
+#> 72                                                                                       In hoeverre verklaart de etnische samenstelling van de buurt de kans om te stemmen op de PVV?
+#> 73                                                                        In de etalage: In hoeverre verklaart de etnische samenstelling van de buurt de kans om te stemmen op de PVV?
+#> 74                                                                                                                                            Family Survey Dutch Population 2017/2018
+#> 75                                                                                   Soort zoekt soort: vriendschapselectieprocessen met betrekking tot slachtofferschap en daderschap
+#> 76                                     Modeling opinion dynamics in a real city: How realistic spatial patterns of demographic attributes affect the emergence of opinion polarization
+#> 77                       Summary of “How, When and Where Can Spatial Segregation Induce Opinion Polarization?
 Two Competing Models”: Paper Under Review as JASSS Fast Track Submission
-#> 75                                                                                                                                     ICS Alumni revisited [Brochure tbv Lustrum ICS]
+#> 78                                                                                                                                     ICS Alumni revisited [Brochure tbv Lustrum ICS]
-#> 76                                                                                                                                                ICS Alumni Survey 2016 [Databestand]
+#> 79                                                                                                                                                ICS Alumni Survey 2016 [Databestand]
-#> 77                                       Modeling opinion dynamics in a simulated city.
+#> 80                                       Modeling opinion dynamics in a simulated city.
 Realistic spatial patterns of demographic attributes and the emergence of opinion polarization
-#> 78                                                                                                                           Opleiding als nieuwe sociale scheidslijn: een tegengeluid
+#> 81                                                                                                                           Opleiding als nieuwe sociale scheidslijn: een tegengeluid
+#> 82                                                                                                                                  Opleiding als sociale scheidslijn: Een tegengeluid
-#> 79                                                                                   Opleiding als sociale scheidslijn: aanleiding, probleemstelling, bestaande inzichten en werkwijze
+#> 83                                                                                   Opleiding als sociale scheidslijn: aanleiding, probleemstelling, bestaande inzichten en werkwijze
-#> 80                                                                                                                    De samenhang in het opleidingsniveau tussen (huwelijks) partners
+#> 84                                                                                                                    De samenhang in het opleidingsniveau tussen (huwelijks) partners
-#> 81                                                                                                 Sociale herkomst en ongelijkheid in de opbrengsten van diploma's op de arbeidsmarkt
+#> 85                                                                                                 Sociale herkomst en ongelijkheid in de opbrengsten van diploma's op de arbeidsmarkt
-#> 82                                                                                                       De rol van opleidingsniveau voor het starten en stoppen met vrijwilligerswerk
+#> 86                                                                                                       De rol van opleidingsniveau voor het starten en stoppen met vrijwilligerswerk
-#> 83                                                                                  Was, is of wordt opleiding de sociale scheidslijn?
+#> 87                                                                                  Was, is of wordt opleiding de sociale scheidslijn?
 Een terugblik, stand van zaken en toekomstvisie
-#> 84                                                                                                Klein en vrijwillig of groot en ervaren?
+#> 88                                                                                                Klein en vrijwillig of groot en ervaren?
 Een analyse van de voorkeuren van donateurs
+#> 89                                                 Integratie en depressie: De relatie tussen sociaal-culturele integratie en depressieklachten bij Turkse en Marokkaanse Nederlanders
-#> 85                                                                     De burger als rechter, onderzoek naar geprefereerde sancties voor misdrijven in Nederland (projectnummer 1933B)
+#> 90                                                                     De burger als rechter, onderzoek naar geprefereerde sancties voor misdrijven in Nederland (projectnummer 1933B)
-#> 86                                                                           Aangiftebereidheid: Welke overwegingen spelen een rol bij de beslissing om wel of niet aangifte te doen?|
-#> 87                                                                                                                                   Onderwijsexpansie veroorzaakt nieuwe ongelijkheid
+#> 91                                                                                                                                   Onderwijsexpansie veroorzaakt nieuwe ongelijkheid
-#> 88                                                                                                                  Sociale daling schaadt vertrouwen: Effecten van sociale mobiliteit
+#> 92                                                                                                                  Sociale daling schaadt vertrouwen: Effecten van sociale mobiliteit
-#> 89                                                                                                                                        Toenemende gelijkheid is nog geen verheffing
+#> 93                                                                                                                                        Toenemende gelijkheid is nog geen verheffing
-#> 90                    Over ouders, televisiekijken en (over) gewicht: Een studie naar de langetermijneffecten van ouderlijke televisiesocialisatie op het lichaamsgewicht van kinderen
+#> 94                    Over ouders, televisiekijken en (over) gewicht: Een studie naar de langetermijneffecten van ouderlijke televisiesocialisatie op het lichaamsgewicht van kinderen
+#> 95                                                                       Onderwijsexpansie en opleidingsrichting: Trends in de intergenerationele overdracht van onderwijsongelijkheid
-#> 91                                                                                                                                         Nijmegen School Study 2010-TNSS 2010-wave 1
+#> 96                                                                                                                                         Nijmegen School Study 2010-TNSS 2010-wave 1
-#> 92                                                                                      Does Intergenerational Social Mobility affect Antagonistic Attitudes towards Ethnic Minorities
+#> 97                                                                                      Does Intergenerational Social Mobility affect Antagonistic Attitudes towards Ethnic Minorities
-#> 93                                                             De invloed van lands-, gemeente-en buurtkenmerken op sociaal kapitaal: Putnam's hypothese getest in Europa en Nederland
+#> 98                                                             De invloed van lands-, gemeente-en buurtkenmerken op sociaal kapitaal: Putnam's hypothese getest in Europa en Nederland
+#> 99       Vrijheid versus veiligheid: Wie steunt vrijheidsbeperking omwille van veiligheid in Nederland?[Liberty versus security: Who supports the restriction of personal freedom by …
+#> 100    De onderwijskansen van allochtone en autochtone Nederlanders vergeleken: Een cohort-design [Ethnic inequality of educational opportunities in the Netherlands: A cohort design]
-#> 94                                                                                       Lokale en regionale instituties in verandering: een onderzoek naar de ervaringen in Duitsland
+#> 101                                                                                      Lokale en regionale instituties in verandering: een onderzoek naar de ervaringen in Duitsland
+#> 102                                                                                                                        Mentoring for Gender Equality in Early-Career Grant Receipt
+#> 103                                                                                                                   Educational consequences of parental divorce and death in Europe
-#> 95                         Volume 46-Article 20| Pages 581–618 Variation in the educational consequences of parental death and divorce: The role of family and country characteristics
+#> 104                        Volume 46-Article 20| Pages 581–618 Variation in the educational consequences of parental death and divorce: The role of family and country characteristics
-#> 96                                       An Investigation into the Impact of Social Mobility Experiences, the Local Living Environment and Educational Attainment on Ethnic Hostility.
+#> 105                                      An Investigation into the Impact of Social Mobility Experiences, the Local Living Environment and Educational Attainment on Ethnic Hostility.
-#> 97                                                                                                                                                     Parental Discouragement Measure
+#> 106                                                                                                                                                    Parental Discouragement Measure
-#> 98                                                                                                                                                      Complete Networks Small worlds
+#> 107                                                                                                                                                     Complete Networks Small worlds
-#> 99                                                                                                                                                            Causes of dyads (theory)
+#> 108                                                                                                                                                           Causes of dyads (theory)
-#> 100                                                                                                                                                                Egocentric Networks
+#> 109                                                                                                                                                                Egocentric Networks
-#> 101                                                 De invloed van lands-, gemeente-en buurtkenmerken op sociaal kapitaal Gesthuizen, M.; Scheepers, P.; Tolsma, J.; Meer, TWG van der
-#> 102                                                                                            The Role of Recent Migrants’ Country of Origin Engagement in Dutch Language Proficiency
+#> 110                                                                                            The Role of Recent Migrants’ Country of Origin Engagement in Dutch Language Proficiency
-#> 103                                                                                                                                                M1-102: Social capital and networks
+#> 111                                                                                                                                                M1-102: Social capital and networks
-#> 104                                                                                                   Social origin and occupational success at labour market entry in the Netherlands
+#> 112                                                                                                   Social origin and occupational success at labour market entry in the Netherlands
 #>                                                          author
-#> 1                                      T Van der Meer, J Tolsma
+#> 1                                    TWG van der Meer, J Tolsma
 #> 2              M Savelkoul, P Scheepers, J Tolsma, L Hagendoorn
 #> 3                        J Tolsma, T van der Meer, M Gesthuizen
 #> 4                R Kloosterman, N Notten, J Tolsma, G Kraaykamp